 1. Serve as a judge

 Mentors are needed to provide constructive feedback to the over 2,000 undergraduate and postbaccalaureate student presenters.
 We aim to provide each student with 3 judges to give feedback on their presentation.
 Not only do you get to explore the latest research, you also get the chance to leave a lasting impression on students by encouraging them in their research studies.

 Must be a senior level graduate student, postdoctoral scientist or research faculty member

 Multiple networking sessions are strategically placed throughout the the conference to provide opportunities for students to talk to peers and meet new mentors.
 Your participation in these sessions will allow you to connect with students who are eagerly pursuing education and career advice and who can benefit from learning about your unique career journey.

 3. Review ABRCMS abstract submissions

 Volunteer to serve as an ABRCMS abstract reviewer.
 At least 350 reviewers are needed each year to review the over 2,300 abstract submissions.
 The review process will take place Sept.
 13-16.
-Please indicate your interest by completing this form.
 Abstract reviewers must be a postdoctoral scientist or faculty member who actively researches in one of the 12 ABRCMS disciplines.
-Intent forms are due by Aug.
-31.
+The deadline to indicate your interest in reviewing abstract has passed.